How to break up with someone

 As well as those pesky emotions, you’ll have some practical issues to deal with:

 If you live together: You’re both responsible for any shared finances, such as tenancy agreements, council tax and utility bills.
-Citzens Advice Bureau (CAB) and Shelter can help if you need advice about your rights.
+Citizens Advice Bureau (CAB) and Shelter can help if you need advice about your rights.
+Not only is the aftermath complicated but the whole ‘how to break up with someone you live with’ saga is no walk in the park either.
+You might even end up having to lodge with a family member for a while.

 Dividing up shared belongings: If there’s stuff that belongs to both of you, you probably won’t get to keep everything you want.
 Work out what’s really important, and be willing to let some other things go.

 Wanting to destroy mementos: You might feel like erasing all evidence you were together – deleting photos of the two of you, or selling that pricey gift on eBay.
-You might regret it later, though, especially if you’re left without photos of significant events in your life.
+But you might end up regretting it, especially if you’re left without photos of significant events in your life.

-Handling mutual friends: Accept that it’s going to be a bit awkward for a while,” says Paula.
-“It tends to sort itself out over time.
-Don’t make people feel like they have to take sides – do what you can to avoid drama.”
+Handling mutual friends: Accept that it’s going to be a bit strange for a while” says Paula.
+“It tends to sort itself out little by little.
+In the mean time, don’t make people feel like they have to take sides – do what you can to avoid drama.”

 Staying friends is a nice idea in theory, but it’s not always possible – especially if one person’s still holding out hope for a reunion, or the idea is just too painful.
-You might need to let some time go by first.
+If you choose to do so, defo let some time pass before you reach out – at least then some healing can happen.

 Next Steps